 The software is easily obtained from the JFrog site, with the downloaded package weighing in at a little over 95 MB in size.
 The Artifactory installation step is as simple as extracting the contents of the downloaded ZIP file to a folder of your choice.
 I extracted the downloaded archive to a folder named _artifactory and moved the folder to the root of the C:\ drive.
 Voila!
 The installation is complete.

 We should note that the Artifactory installation requires a local Java Development Kit (JDK) installation, as the web interface runs on an embedded Tomcat server.
 But as long as you've installed JDK locally and the JAVA_HOME and JRE_HOME environment variables are set properly, you can start the JFrog Artifactory Maven repository by moving to the bin folder and invoking the artifactory.bat file.

 The JFrog Artifactory command center is a handsome, if not excessively green, web-based UI that you can initially access on port 8081 of your local machine.
 If you type localhost:8081 in a web browser, it will bring up the Artifactory Maven repository's administrative console and welcome page.

 Default Artifactory username and password

 There is plenty to explore as an unauthenticated user, but to configure the tool, you need to log in with the default Artifactory username and password of admin and password.

-Once authenticated, the first task to perform is to set up a Maven repository of your own.
+Once authenticated, the task to perform is to set up a Maven repository of your own.
 Choose the Quick Setup option in the drop-down list, which can be found in the top right corner.
 Then, choose to create a Maven repository.